PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 * Windows 7, 8, 10
 * Linux on PC - Tested on several distributions
-* Linux on Raspbnerry Pi
+* Linux on Raspberry Pi
 * Linux on Android - Can use either Termux or PyDroid3
 * Mac OS

 #### Python versions

 As of 9/25/2018 **both Python 3 and Python 2.7 are supported** when using **tkinter version** of PySimpleGUI!
 The Python 3 version is named `PySimpleGUI`.
 The Python 2.7 version is `PySimpleGUI27`.
 They are installed separately and the imports are different.
-See instructions in Installation section for more info.  **None** of the other ports can use Python 2.
+See instructions in the Installation section for more info.  **None** of the other ports can use Python 2.

 ###### Python 2.7 Code will be deleted from this GitHub on Dec 31, 2019

 Note that the 2.7 port will *cease to exist on this GitHub* on Jan 1, 2020.
-If you would like to know how much time you have to move over to the Python 3 version of PySimpleGUI, then go here: https://pythonclock.org/.
+If you would like to know how much time you have to move over to the Python 3 version of PySimpleGUI, then go here: <https://pythonclock.org/>.
 The only thing that will be available is an unsupported PyPI release of PySimpleGUI27.

 By "will cease to exist on this GitHub" I mean, it will be deleted entirely.
 No source code, no supporting programs.
 Nothing.
 If you're stuck using 2.7 in December, it would behoove you to fork the 2.7 code on Dec 31, 2019.
 Legacy Python doesn't have a permanent home here.
-It sounds cruel, but experts in security particularly says 2.7 is a huge risk.
+It sounds cruel, but experts in security particularly say 2.7 is a huge risk.
 Furthering it use only hurts the computing world.

 #### Warning - tkinter + Python 3.7.3 and later, including 3.8 has problems